Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/shared/_index.md

 {{< hint type=tip >}}

+##### Terraform

+Terraform uses a telemetry provider, the configuration of which is the same for every module and is included in the template repo.

 ##### General

 See the language specific contribution guides for detailed guidance and sample code to use in AVM modules to achieve this requirement.